VuisterLab/cing/cing/Documentation/README_NMR_REDO.txt

 # Fast testing:
-In $C/python/cing/Scripts/refineEntry.py    set fastestTest In $C/python/Refine/NTxplor.py              set FAST_FOR_TESTING
-This will give a turn over on 1brv of less than 114 seconds on Duvel with refineEntry.py
+In $C/python/cing/Scripts/refineEntry.py    set fastestTest and singleCoreOperation In $C/python/Refine/NTxplor.py              set FAST_FOR_TESTING This will give a turn over on 1brv in ~50 seconds on Sara with refineEntry.py

 # Test network on Sara VC
 ping www.google.com